Slantwise convection and heat transport in icy moon oceans: Implications for the global ocean heat transport and ice shell thickness on icy moons

 respectively.

 The vertical heat transport increases with latitude for fixed buoyancy contrast, rotation rate, and depth, as predicted by Equation~\ref{eq:BR} (Fig.~\ref{fig:scaling}c).
-This trend aligns well with our simulation results within a factor of 1.5, except at the lowest latitude simulations $L15_{\mathrm{Ctrl}}$ and $L15_{0.625\Omega}$, where heat transport is significantly underestimated.
+This trend aligns well with our simulation results within a factor of 1.5, except for the lowest latitude cases ($L15_{\mathrm{Ctrl}}$ and $L15_{0.625\Omega}$).
+As discussed in Section~\ref{sec:scaling}, in these simulations, the jets are highly meandering, and the heat transport in the radial direction (close to vertical direction at low latitudes) is underestimated (Fig.~\ref{fig:scaling}b~\&~c).

 The meridional heat transport is poleward and exhibits a non-monotonic dependence on latitude, peaking near $\theta = 30^\circ$ and vanishing at both the equator and the pole, as predicted by Equation~\ref{eq:By} (Fig.~\ref{fig:scaling}d).
 This pattern broadly agrees with the simulations within a factor of 1.5, although the scaling overestimates the meridional transport in simulation $L60_{\text{drag}}$, which does not develop jets.
 Only simulation $L60_{2L_x0.5L_y}$, which develops meridional jets, exhibits equatorward heat transport.
-This case is not shown in this panel and is excluded from consideration, as the meridional jets are not representative of icy moon ocean conditions (see Section~\ref{sec:discussion} for more discussion on the effect of jets).
+This case is not shown in this panel and is excluded from consideration, as the meridional jets are not representative of icy moon ocean conditions (see Section~\ref{sec:discussion}).